tie-set/stadle_docs/docs/quickstart.rst

 Using our STADLE platfrom is as easy as just following the 3 steps below.

-STEP 1: Setting up STADLE Server
+STEP 1: Set up STADLE Server
 **************************************

 Just go to the `stadle.ai`_ and sign up for a free account.